Skip to content

 modelroute

-Resolves a (stage, bead-labels, run-defaults, project-config) tuple to a (model, effort) pair, with persona-file overrides and recovery upgrades.
+Resolves a (stage, bead-labels, run-defaults, project-config) tuple to a (model, effort) pair, with persona-file overrides.
 Precedence (koryph-v8u.10): bead model:<tier> label > persona tier (via the active runtime's model map, project-overridable) > persona model (legacy pin) > hardcoded stage default — see agents/README.md's "Resolution precedence" section.

 • Req / Resolution — request and resolved (model, effort); Req.RepoRoot/Req.ModelMap opt a caller into the persona-tier step